adam2411/dialogflow-chatbot/Readme.md

 # How to build a chat bot with Flask and Dialogflow

 This is a demo application showing how to build a Chat bot using Flask and Dialogflow .
-I am using OMDb API to fetch movie information and show it on the front-end.
+I am using Indian government data to fetch information of temperature and rainfall of various cities in India and show it on the front-end.
 To show end to end integration of a chat-bot using dialogflow and flask.

 ##Follow the instruction below to get this project running on your local environment